Use customer referral value to evaluate social media’s role in the marketing mix

 When we work with clients on Conversion Optimization, we’ll often put this measurement to work to ensure that we’re optimizing both for next quarter and for the long haul.

-You can learn more about Customer Referral Value in Managing Customers For Profit: Strategies to Increase Profits and Build Loyalty or you can always just comment on this post and I’ll do my best to reply.
+You can learn more about Customer Referral Value in Managing Customers For Profit: Strategies to Increase Profits and Build Loyalty or contact us about how we can help you with Conversion Optimization.